ArweaveTeam/Bounties/readme.md

 - All applicants must **[join our Discord Dev server](https://discord.gg/VxJ3xsm)** and share your  submission in the **#on-the-arweave** channel upon completion
 - Your GitHub account **must be at least one month old**
 - All submissions must include a **brief description** of the application and functionality in the GitHub repo
 - If you wish to submit **more than one** submission, you are required to get approval from us before you are eligible to start a 2nd.
-Submissions are **limited to three** per developer, unless you are part of the Apollo program
+Submissions are **limited to three** per developer

 ## **Reward details**

 - We are currently offering rewards for up to 500 successful submissions in this hackathon
-- The value of ETH to USD will be pegged at the time of transfer, which follows successful submission and provision of recipients’ ETH and AR addresses.
+- The value of ETH and AR to USD will be pegged at the time of transfer, which follows successful submission and provision of recipients’ ETH and AR addresses.
 - Only submissions which are judged by the core Arweave team to meet all of the submission criteria will receive the rewards

 ## **The submission process**